Custer County, Oklahoma Demographics 2026

 Economy, Income & Housing

 The median household income in Custer County is $57,562.
 This is 9% lower than the state median of $63,603.
-Compared to the national median of $78,538, household income here is 27% lower.
+It is also 27% lower than the national median of $78,538.
 The poverty rate stands at 16.5%.
 This is 7% higher than the state poverty rate of 15.3%.
 The unemployment rate is 3.5%.
 This is 28% lower than the state rate of 4.9%.
 The median home value is $177,000.
 Housing costs are 5% lower than the state median of $185,900.
 The home-value-to-income ratio is 3.1x.
 64.1% of occupied housing units are owner-occupied.
 This homeownership rate is 3% lower than the state average of 65.8%.

 Race & Ethnicity